timjbruce/open-saves-aws/README.md

 - eksctl
 - Docker
 - Go (version 1.20 or later)
+- Terraform (version 1.0 or later, for Terraform deployment only)

+## Script-Based Deployment

+The deployment process is split into discrete steps to allow for better control and troubleshooting.

 ### Deployment Steps

-The deployment process is split into the following steps:

 #### Step 1: Deploy VPC, EKS cluster, and ECR registry